akamming/esp_domoticz_opentherm_handler/README.md

 - http://domesphelper/reset reboots the device

 ## support MQTT commands
+The following device are created using MQTT autodiscovery in domoticz and home assistant
 - An EnableHotWater device: Set to ON if your heating/cooling system should produce warm water when needed
 - An EnableCooling device: Set to ON if your heating/cooling system start cooling when needed
 - An EnableCentralHeating device: Set to ON if your heating/cooling system
 - A Boiler setpoint device: Set the temperature to which you want the heating/cooling system to heat or cool
 - A HotWater Setpoint device: (if supported by your boiler): The to be temperature of the hot water reserve in your heating/cooling system
+- Several sensors containing the state of the heating/cooling system

 NOTE: The command should be repeated every 10 seconds, otherwise the Boiler will switch off heating/cooling automatically

 ## Installation